Skip to content

 What is the visit actually like inside?

 Expect a guided flow rather than a wander.
-On a standard ticket you tour the ground and first floors, and free guided groups form at the entrance at intervals in both Romanian and English, though you are also free to go through without a guide.
+On a standard ticket you tour the ground and first floors, and free guided groups form at the entrance at intervals in both Romanian and English, though you’re also free to go through without a guide.
 The rooms come thick and fast: the Hall of Honour with its towering carved walnut and a retractable stained-glass ceiling, the armoury with its collection of European and Oriental weapons, the music room, the Turkish and Moorish salons, the theatre, and a corridor of mirrors that photographs beautifully.

-One thing to set straight so you know what you are getting: the standard 100-lei ticket covers the ground floor and the first floor, which is the bulk of the showpiece rooms.
+One thing to set straight so you know what you’re getting: the standard 100-lei ticket covers the ground floor and the first floor, which is the bulk of the showpiece rooms.
 There used to be an add-on tour of the second floor with more of the royal apartments, but that was dropped in June 2025 and is no longer sold to regular visitors, so the main ticket is now simply what you see.
 Budget around an hour and a quarter for the full circuit.
 You slip paper covers over your shoes at the entrance to protect the parquet, which is a nice detail and a hint at how well kept the interiors are.

 A narrow mirrored corridor inside Peles Castle, gilded and lit by chandeliers, reflections receding into the distance